projectgus/SemLican/README.md

 * The SemPress sidebar by default contains a search field and is otherwise fully configurable using WordPress Widgets.
 The SemLican sidebar is currently hard-coded to show five Recent Posts, and yearly archive links if ``YEARLY_ARCHIVE_SAVE_AS` is enabled.
 It's possible to fork the theme and edit `templates/sidebar.html` to have whatever you want, of course.
 * English translation only at this time
 * Probably less Semantic microformats and microdata is included (PRs welcome to re-add the ones that I missed).
 * The `archives.html` and `categories.html` list pages don't really have equivalents in WordPress.
-Semlican has some basic pages for these, but they're not well done.
+SemLican has some basic pages for these, but they're not well done.
-* On filtered pages - "Period archive" pages (yearly, monthly, daily posts), Tag pages, and Category pages - there is no Archive section in the sidebar (seems like a Pelican limitation, `dates` object is already filtered to only have what is shown on the page.)
+* On filtered pages - "Period archive" pages (yearly, monthly, daily posts), Tag pages, and Category pages - there is no Archive section in the sidebar (seems like a Pelican limitation, `dates` object is already filtered to only include the articles that are shown on the page, so there's nothing to generate the Archive from.)
 * No Category or Tag RSS/Atom feed URLs

 Compared to other Pelican themes: